balancer/scaffold-balancer-v3/README.md

 ⚖️ Balancer is a decentralized automated market maker (AMM) protocol built on Ethereum that represents a flexible building block for programmable liquidity.

 🛠️ This repo is a series of guides and internal prototyping tools for creating custom pools that integrate with Balancer v3.
+It is based off of commit hash 4bc7978d8b8c4ac8e42c5a4adf233663b8390678 from the BalancerV3 monorepo.
+This repo is to be updated once the monorepo is fully public.

-📚📖 PRE-REQs: It is highly recommended to read through the (BalancerV3 docs](TODO GET LINK) before using this repo.
+> 📚📖 PRE-REQs: It is highly recommended to read through the (BalancerV3 docs](https://docs-v3.balancer.fi/) before using this repo.
 Custom pools are built upon the architecture outlined within these docs.
-If you cannot find what you are looking for in the docs, and it is not in this README, please refer to the (BalancerV3 monorepo](TODO GET LINK) and/or reachout on the (Balancer Discord](TODO GET LINK).
+If you cannot find what you are looking for in the docs, and it is not in this README, please refer to the (BalancerV3 monorepo](https://github.com/balancer/balancer-v3-monorepo/tree/main) and/or reachout on the (Balancer Discord](TODO GET LINK).

 It walks through example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
 These files are used to deploy an example BalancerV3 custom pool that can be interacted with using a test, local front-end, on a test network (by default it is a foundry fork of Sepolia).
 The repo also provides a starting point for developers to create their own custom pools and factories.